What Does

 What happens in someone’s home is none of my business.

 Become knowledgeable about the impact you can make!
-Your call, text or message can really make a difference.
+Your call can really make a difference.

 If the caller discloses there is immediate danger, the call will be transferred to 911.
 All efforts are made to provide the caller with the best response and appropriate resource.